ghostery/user-agent-desktop/README.md

 ## Setting up a dev environment

-Use the gecko-dev repo to setup your build environment:
+`./mach bootstrap` requires a VC checkout of the gecko source to run properly.
+Use the gecko-dev repo to run `mach bootstrap` and setup your local build environment:
 ```bash
 git clone https://github.com/mozilla/gecko-dev.git
 cd gecko-dev